treeform/hobby/README.md

-# Treeform's hobby
+# Treeform's & Gusba's hobby

-My hobby is to create Nim libraries that end with y.
-Here is a list of my libraries and short description on why you should is them:
+Our hobby is to create Nim libraries that end with y.
+Here is a list of our libraries and short description on why you should is them:

 ## Pixie